How much money do you have saved for an emergency situation?

 While some payday loan retailers don’t require a credit check, RISE will perform one before giving you an approval for a loan.

-A “soft” inquiry does not affect your credit score.
+This kind of check does not affect your credit score.

 As long as you’re not opening multiple lines (and varying types) of credit all at once and in a short period of time, the RISE credit check should not hurt your score.